Introduction

 plnr is a framework for planning and executing analyses

-in R. It’s designed to help you organize and run multiple analyses
+in R. Use it to organize and run multiple analyses.
+It covers two cases:

-efficiently, whether you’re applying the same function with different
+the same function applied with different arguments, and multiple

 | Object | Description |